archzzz/CarND-Behavioral-Cloning-P3/writeup_report.md

 2. filtered out all image that measurement is 0.0.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.
+Training loss and validation loss is between 0.03 and 0.04

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5 as evidenced by training loss and validation is close.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.